 Bill Ray's specialty is translating the technical for the rest of us to understand.
 These are meaty classes with ideas you can put to work right away.

-All seminars are 7-9 pm and limited to 8 attendees.
+All seminars are 7:00 to 9:00 pm and limited to 8 attendees.
 The Workshop field trip times are below.

 Want to bring out the best in your photos?
 Ready to move beyond snapshots?
 Learn to crop out distractions, lighten or darken to reveal detail and correct colors.
 Selectively blur or blacken backgrounds.
 Make “pop” what inspired you about the picture!

 Lightroom is professional photo development software which has a friendly editing interface suited to new users with slider adjustments, instant feedback and infinite undo.
 However, it is feature rich and operates differently from the usual Windows or Mac business app.
 If you simply dive into Lightroom for a test drive, it can be like going down Alice’s rabbit hole to encounter the Mad Hatter, Cheshire Cat and Queen of Hearts.

 This class will show you the Yellow Brick Road from your camera through adjustments to an eye-catching social media post or a lovely big print.
 It’s the map I wish I’d had when I decided to add Lightroom to my software toolkit.
 I will help you up the learning curve.